gedeschaines/IK_Solver/README.md

 <a href="https://youtu.be/Rj2a2JKNJ6g"><img src="./docs/images/IK_Solver_3_3D_001.jpg" alt="./docs/images/IK_Solver_3_3D_001.jpg" width="450" height="300"></a>|<a href="https://youtu.be/Rj2a2JKNJ6g"><img src="./docs/images/IK_Solver_3_3D_140.jpg" alt="./docs/images/IK_Solver_3_3D_140.jpg" width="450" height="300"></a>

-If animation recording is not selected, then during 2D link chain animation the user can move the cursor to a location in the drawing area and press the middle mouse button to interrupt IK solving and place the target at the picked location.
+If animation recording is not selected, then during 2D link chain animation the user can move the cursor to a location within the drawing area and press the middle mouse button to interrupt IK solving and place the target at the picked location.
 The link chain end-effector will then be directed toward intercepting the target as it moves from its new location.
 For non-recorded 3D link chain animation, pressing the middle mouse button causes the target to move to a randomly